MuhammedEmamm/EBBFED-DEV-Edition/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## For Building this Devloping code and change it to Prod Mode

+run this command in Project Folder cmd  "ngbuild --prod --base-href=./"

+then copy the code in dist folder for making a successful publish